omobolajisonde/omobolajisonde/README.md

 # Hey there, welcome to my GitHub page!

-I'm a full-stack web developer who loves solving real-world problems through code.
+I'm a full-stack web developer passionate about solving real-world problems through code.
 I specialize in HTML, CSS, JavaScript, TypeScript, Node.js, Python, and frameworks like React.js, Express.js, Nest.js, and Flask.
 I'm dedicated to delivering high-quality solutions that exceed expectations, whether working solo or as part of a team.

 **Here's a quick summary about me**: